Liberty Park Press

 The U.S. Supreme Court could be on the verge of overturning a Mississippi voting law which allows mail-in ballots to be counted days after an election, so long as they are postmarked on election day, and if it happens, it could jeopardize similar laws in other states where winners have become losers.

-Among those states is Washington, where Democrats hold a hard majority and they have been passing increasingly restrictive gun control laws as a result.
+Among those states are Washington and Oregon, where Democrats hold a hard majority and they have been passing increasingly restrictive gun control laws as a result, and both states count ballots received after Election Day, so long as they are postmarked on that day.

 Oral arguments were held Monday, and according to SCOTUSBlog, “After just over two hours of oral argument in Watson v.
 Republican National Committee, a majority of justices seemed to agree with the challengers – which included the Republican Party of Mississippi and the Libertarian Party of Mississippi – that the Mississippi law conflicts with federal laws that set the Tuesday after the first Monday in November as the ‘election day.’”